CHIHCHIEH-LAI/Portfolio/README.md

 ## Quantitative Research
 ### Automated Alpha Research Process
+In finance, alpha is a measure of an investment's performance relative to a benchmark index.
+It represents the excess return of an investment relative to the return of a benchmark index.
 As a WorldQuant Research Consultant, I leverage WorldQuant simluation platform to build alphas.
 By leveraging WorldQuant simulation platform APIs, I develop automated alpha research process including alpha signal discovery, optimization and backtesting.

 Key Skills: Alpha Research, Python, API Calling